tangshuang/storagex/README.md

 **storage**

-Which storage driver do you want to use: localStorage, sessionStorage.
+Which storage driver do you want to use: localStorage, sessionStorage, AsyncStorage.
+[AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html) is used for react-native, when you pass AsyncStorage, options.async should MUST be `true`.

 **async**